Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Para-linearization of Dirichlet-Neumann Operator for a Distorted Sphere

 To pass to the para-differential version $[\mathcal{P}_\zeta,T_{1/\rho^{\sharp}}]$, we shall keep exploiting the fact that $\mathcal{L}_\zeta$ is a classical differential operator.
 Here with a little abuse of notation, given symbols $a,b$ on $\SU(2)$ leading to classical differential operators, we write $\{a,b\}$ for \emph{the symbol of the commutator} $[\Op(a),\Op(b)]$ (in usual notation the Poisson bracket $\{\cdot,\cdot\}$ only involves first order differentiation of symbols).
 Now writing down

-it is not hard to see, with the aid of Theorem \ref{Compo1}-\ref{Compo2}, Formula (\ref{SU(2)Compo}) and also Remark \ref{Para-Classical}, that each term in the right-hand-side corresponds to exactly its classical counterpart in $[\mathcal{L}_\zeta,1/\rho^\sharp]$ with an affordable regularizing error.
-For example, with $\#_{r;q}$ as in Formula (\ref{SU(2)Compo}), we have
+it is not hard to see, with the aid of Theorem \ref{Compo2}, Formula (\ref{SU(2)Compo}) and also Remark \ref{Para-Classical}, that each term in the right-hand-side corresponds to exactly its classical counterpart in $[\mathcal{L}_\zeta,1/\rho^\sharp]$ with an affordable regularizing error.